Synaptic-Labs-AI/NeuroVox/README.md

 1. **Create an Account**:
     - Visit the [OpenAI website](https://platform.openai.com) and sign up for an account.
-    - Or visit the [Groq website](https://console.groq.com/) to get an account there.
+    - Visit the [Groq website](https://console.groq.com/) to get an account there.
+    - Visit the [Deepgram website](https://console.deepgram.com/signup) to create an account.

 2. **Access API Keys**:
     - Log in to your account.
     - **OpenAI**: Click on the ⚙️ in the top right corner and select "API Keys" from the dropdown menu.
     - **Groq**: Click "API Keys" on the left sidebar.
+    - **Deepgram**: Click the "Free API key button in the top right.

 3. **Create a New Key**:
     - On the API Keys page, click "Create new secret key."